 EASY!
 No registration is required.
 There is a recommended tutorial on the home page.
+This website is for elementary students 3-5.
 There is a great deal of student support and the teacher would not necessarily need to view the prior to class instruction.
 However, best practice would require teacher to have background knowledge.